Adore2113/MarsHSim/docs/dev_log.md

 ##      05/16/2026
-     ♡  while going over the total habitat volume in m3, I'm thinking that the crew can live w. smaller living quarters and I'm going to make the greenhouse a bit bigger b/c it is crucial for long term survival, and I'm considering storage areas being a bit bigger as well..
+     ♡  while going over the total habitat volume in m3, I'm thinking that the crew can live w. smaller living quarters and I'm going to make the greenhouse a bit bigger b/c it is crucial for long term survival and I'm considering storage areas being a bit bigger as well..

     ♡ I was reading about how much room a person typically needs/person for psychological wellbeing.
 I read it was 300m² pp but that seems really unrealistic for Mars

     ♡ research on the height requirements for ideal psychological wellbeing vertically, people seem to do better w. "void" spaces (taller living areas), but also considering that I can't have an unrealistically tall habitat, so I keep trying to go for the minimum for psychological wellbeing long-term so I'm going w. ..
 4m? maybe..
 3.8 (though the habitat would need to be partially buried, but I'm not simulating structural engineering right now)

     ♡ I'm also reading about the thickness that a Mars habitat would have to be, w. a focus on protection from radiation depending on materials used.
-I'm trying to figure out where the line is between believable Mars habitat, and overcomplicating my entire simulation..
+I'm trying to figure out where the line is between believable Mars habitat and overcomplicating my entire simulation..
 For now I'm going to choose some loose numbers and estimates and continue

     ♡ I'm only going to focus on the variables that I currently have and make sure I'm happy w. the numbers and targets and I'll consider spatial realism more later